Applying to practise in Alberta

 - Proof of English Language Proficiency if you were trained in a country where English is not the first and native language (even if English was the language of instruction).
 For more on this requirement, visit English Language Proficiency.

-- MCCQE Part 1 if you are a Canadian grad or you got your medical degree or Doctor of Osteopathy outside of Canada.
-The Medical Council of Canada Qualifying Examination Part 1 (MCCQE Part 1) is a national exam offered through MCC to ensure the critical medical knowledge and clinical decision-making ability of an international medical graduate (IMG) is at the level expected of a Canadian medical school graduate.
-Step 1, Step 2CK and Step 2 CS of the USMLE is equivalent to the MCCQE1.
+- MCCQE Part 1—The Medical Council of Canada Qualifying Examination Part 1 (MCCQE Part 1) is a national exam offered through MCC to ensure the critical medical knowledge and clinical decision-making ability of an international medical graduate (IMG) is at the level expected of a Canadian medical school graduate.
+CPSA will accept the complete United States Medical Licensing Examination (USMLE) as an equivalent to the MCCQE Part 1.
+We do not accept a partial USMLE.

 - Currency of practice—within the last 3 years, you need to have practised independently or been a part of a continuous postgraduate training program for a minimum of 1 year in the discipline you want to enter in Alberta.
 Fellowship training, community service, public service, national service, Medical Officer posts and practice experience don’t fulfill this requirement.

 - Postgraduate training requirements for your discipline.
-If you are pursuing Family Medicine or General Practice, you need to have completed a continuous Family Medicine postgraduate training program (at least 24 months) including 4 months of community-based primary care and 8 weeks in 3 of the following: pediatrics, obstetrics and gynecology, surgery and internal medicine.
-For Specialty Practice you must have successfully completed a specialty residency in Canada or a continuous discipline-specific specialty postgraduate training program of at least 36 or 48 months and equal to Royal College Specialty Training Requirements and have specialist certification.
+If you are pursuing Family Medicine or General Practice, you need to have completed a continuous, university-affiliated Family Medicine postgraduate training program (at least 24 months) including 4 months of community-based primary care and 8 weeks in 3 of the following: pediatrics, obstetrics and gynecology, surgery and internal medicine.
+Applicants trained outside Canada must list each rotation of their University affiliated, family medicine program (including the start and end date of each rotation) on their Review of Qualifications form.
+If CPSA deems the applicant eligible to move forward, this same document must be verifiable via physiciansapply.ca.
+Sharing documents on physiciansapply.ca does not exclude the need to provide the rotations on the form submission.
+For Specialty Practice you must have successfully completed a specialty residency in Canada or a continuous, university-affiliated discipline-specific specialty postgraduate training program of at least 48 months and equal to Royal College Specialty Training Requirements and have specialist certification.

 - Therapeutics Decision Making (TDM) exam if you are a Family Medicine physician who got their training outside of Canada.
 The TDM exam is the second exam offered through MCC that Family Medicine IMGs take to prove they have the right skills and training to practice in Canada.
 For more information about the TDM exam, to see the next test dates and to apply for the test, visit our TDM exam page.
 If your postgraduate training was in USA, UK, Ireland or Australia, you might not have to write the TDM exam.
 We suggest you first apply to the College of Family Physicians of Canada (CFPC) for certification without examination.
 If CFPC sends you a notice recognizing your training and you meet all the other CPSA eligibility requirements, you can go straight to Step 2—Create an account with physiciansapply.ca.

-- A criminal record check or police certificate from every jurisdiction you have ever lived (90+ days) within 10 years of your CPSA application or dating back to your 18th birthday.
+- A criminal record check or police certificate is required from all locations you have practised for more than 90 days in the last 5 years.
 Canadian criminal record checks are nation-wide, so only 1 is required.
 Although we don’t need it, we will accept a vulnerable sector check if it is a part of your criminal record check.

 You may also be eligible to apply for a CPSA practice permit through:

-- Canadian Free Trade Agreement or New West Partnership Trade Agreement: you must be currently registered and in independent practice in another jurisdiction in Canada.
+- Labour Mobility Act, Canadian Free Trade Agreement or New West Partnership Trade Agreement: you must be currently registered and in independent practice in another jurisdiction in Canada.
 Learn more.

 - Full-Time Academic Appointment: you must provide evidence of your appointment offer from the Dean of the Faculty of Medicine in Alberta (University of Alberta or University of Calgary).
 Learn more.